Diving in the Derawan Islands: Best Dive Sites + Eco-Friendly Resorts

 Pulau Maratua

-Best place for uncrowded diving in Derawan Islands
+Best place for uncrowded diving in the Derawan Islands

 Schooling eagle rays are also regularly spotted here, together with bumphead parrotfish, LOTS of turtles and occasional thresher sharks.
 To the southeast of the atoll is Pulau Sambit, one of the best places for spotting tiger sharks in the Derawan archipelago.